 If you're confused or overwhelmed, don't give up.
 It's always best to contact your bank early, even if you don't have all your documents together.
 Contact your bank and ask how they can help you.
+Find your bank's hardship team at: ausbanking.org.au/financialdiffulty.

-You can also contact a financial counsellor (see below "Where to go for more information").
+You can also contact a financial counsellor (see below).